Owl: Anatomy

 The smallest owl—weighing as little as 31 g and measuring some 13.5 cm—is the elf owl (Micrathene whitneyi).
 Around the same diminutive length, although slightly heavier, are the lesser known long-whiskered owlet (Xenoglaux loweryi) and Tamaulipas pygmy owl (Glaucidium sanchezi).
-The largest owls are two similarly sized eagle owls; the Eurasian eagle-owl (Bubo bubo) and Blakiston's fish owl (Bubo blakistoni).
+The largest owls are two similarly sized species; the Eurasian eagle-owl (Bubo bubo) and Blakiston's fish owl (Ketupa blakistoni).
 The largest females of these species are 71 cm long, have a 190 cm wing span, and weigh 4.2 kg.

 Different species of owls produce different sounds; this distribution of calls aids owls in finding mates or announcing their presence to potential competitors, and also aids ornithologists and birders in locating these birds and distinguishing species.
 As noted above, their facial discs help owls to funnel the sound of prey to their ears.
 In many species, these discs are placed asymmetrically, for better directional location.

 Owl plumage is generally cryptic, although several species have facial and head markings, including face masks, ear tufts, and brightly colored irises.
 These markings are generally more common in species inhabiting open habitats, and are thought to be used in signaling with other owls in low-light conditions.